Skip to Content

 Discharges of Petroleum Contaminated Water: Am I Regulated?

-If you plan to discharge water containing petroleum substances, to any water in the state of Texas, from the following sources:
+You may be eligible for coverage under this permit if you plan to discharge water containing petroleum substances from the following sources:

 • groundwater pump tests,